Latest on Search for Missing Barge Worker on Des Plaines River - NewsBreak

 Rebuild Illinois Announces Major Projects for Will County

-IDOT Road Closed Sign (AP Photo/Seth Perlman File) Entering Year Four of Rebuild Illinois, the Illinois Department of Transportation announced multiple projects in Will County that are underway or planned to begin in the near future.
+Entering Year Four of Rebuild Illinois, the Illinois Department of Transportation announced multiple projects in Will County that are underway or planned to begin in the near future.
 Six major projects represent a total investment of $50 million under the state of Illinois’ Rebuild Illinois plan.
+Projects and traffic...

 Forest Preserve’s Recycle Your Bicycle program expands to second location in Bolingbrook